okta/okta.github.io/_source/_posts/2019-06-20-ionic-4-tutorial-user-authentication-and-registration.md

 **NOTE:** If you don't have Xcode installed, you can [download it from Apple](https://developer.apple.com/xcode/).

 You'll need to configure code signing in the **General** tab, then you should be able to run in Simulator.
 Below are screenshots of it running on an emulated iPhone X.

-{% img blog/ionic-4-login/ios-emulator.png alt:"Running on Simulator" width:"800" %}{: .center-image }
+{% img blog/ionic-4-login/ios-emulator.png alt:"Running on iOS" width:"800" %}{: .center-image }

 ## Run Your Ionic 4 App on Android